-20 unique gift ideas for that hard-to-shop-for person
+Unique gift ideas for that hard-to-shop-for person

 There's always that person on your list that is nearly impossible to shop for — either they "don't need anything" or "don't want anything."
-Yet you still would like to give this person a present.

-That's when you need a unique gift.
-Adding personalized or custom touches — whether it's monogrammed initials on a gorgeous piece of luggage or memorializing a meaningful place with a one-of-a-kind map — can turn a thoughtful gift into an extra-special token of appreciation.
+That's when you need a distinctly special, unique gift—one with just a little bit of magic.
+Think a guide to their family's history, a kit that lets you make your own hot sauce, or a bouquet of roses that lasts an entire year.

-To help find a present for that hard-to-shop-for person, we've rounded up 20 unique gift ideas for men and women.
-(And for everyone else on your list, we've got great gift ideas for him, gifts for her and the best gifts for kids, too.)
-These unique ideas are bound to wow them this holiday season.
+To help find presents for those hard-to-shop-for people, we've rounded up our favorite unique gift ideas for men and women.
+(We've also got great gift ideas for him and gifts for her too.)
+These extra-special ideas are bound to wow them.

 Grafomap Custom Map (starting at $49; grafomap.com)

-Memorialize a special place with a Grafomap custom map.
-The service allows you to create a map of any city in the world and then tailor the final look and feel of the print with the colors, stickers, and descriptions and the zoomed-in or -out view of your choosing.
+The place you grew up, your college town, the city where you met.
+We all know someone who's all warm and fuzzy about a certain place.
+With this service, you can create a map of any city in the world and then tailor the final look of the print with the colors, stickers and descriptions, with the zoomed-in view of your choosing.

 _______________________________________________________________________________